Events & Programs

 Anne LaBastille Memorial Writers Residency provides space, time and an inspiring landscape for regional and non-local writers to work on their writing projects, a chance to unplug and connect with other writers, and to tap into their creative self.
 In the beautiful setting of Twitchell Lake, there is space for six writers, and half of the spaces are reserved for regional authors, and the other spaces is open to writers from all over the world.
 Writers of any genre are accepted.
 The residency was generously provided by the estate of Anne LaBastille, who wrote books like Woodswoman and Beyond Black Bear Lake from her cabin on Twitchell Lake.
 For the Anne LaBastille Memorial Writer Residency page, click here.

 High School Writing Retreat is our highly successful and exciting program that brings students from all over the North Country to work with acclaimed performance poets.
 We started the retreat in 2005, and every year sees more interest, and a new group of excited students.
 Through unique creative writing exercises, students generate poems and essays, and learn to read their work to an audience.
-This program is often the first time students have heard contemporary writing from Latino and African-American writers, steeped in tradition and dealing with social and political issues.
+This program is often the first time students have heard contemporary writing from writers of color, steeped in tradition and dealing with social and political issues.
 It’s particularly fascinating to hear how students apply what they hear to their own experiences and emotions living in the North Country.
 Another role of this program is to create a place where students with a common interest can meet and develop friendships based on a mutual appreciation.
 Check out performances from local students!

 For locals, by locals.